-By staying current with advances in children’s dentistry, our pediatric dentists offer the safest and most advanced procedures available for child oral care.
+By staying current with advances in children’s dentistry, our dentist for kids offer the safest and most advanced procedures available for child oral care.

 Preparing for Your Initial Pediatric Dental Visit

-If your child is visiting a pediatric dentist for the first time, read our Country Dental article entitled, Making Your Child’s First Visit to the Dentist a Great Experience.
+If your child is visiting our dentist for kids for the first time, read our Country Dental article entitled, Making Your Child’s First Visit to the Dentist a Great Experience.
 Explain to them what will happen at the dentist, tell them about tooth pictures (x-rays), and avoid discussing needles, drills, and anything else that might scare them.

-If you have any questions about pediatric dentistry or what to expect during your child’s first visit to the dentist, you can contact our pediatric dental clinic online or call the clinic nearest you:
+If you have any questions about pediatric dentistry or what to expect during your child’s first visit to a dentist for kids, you can contact our pediatric dental clinic online or call the clinic nearest you:

 If your child is due to see a dentist: